The ArtsCenter's Artist in Residence (AIR) Program

 About our Artist in

-Residency Program
+Residence Program

 • Integrate arts education into classroom curriculum to inspire artistic creativity and enrich student learning.

-Teaching Artist
+Teaching Artist Residencies

 The AIR Program partners teaching artists with a grade level at each focus school for a five-day immersive art residency.
 These teaching artists collaborate with the grade level teachers to enrich the existing curriculum in the school district through arts education, engagement, and joy making.
 The arts residencies encompass a wide array of artistic disciplines – from music to drama, ceramic mosaics, dance, puppetry, storytelling, poetry, and more.